First passage percolation in hostile environment is not monotone: Construction of the graph

-\begin{proof}[Proof of Theorem \ref{thm:main1}] The proof of this fact is now a consequence of Proposition \ref{prop:aux} and classical facts about percolation.
+\begin{proof}[Proof of Theorems \ref{thm:main1} and~\ref{thm:main2}] We now prove Theorem~\ref{thm:main2} (Theorem~\ref{thm:main1} is just a direct consequence of it).
+The proof of Theorem~\ref{thm:main2} is a consequence of Proposition \ref{prop:aux} and classical facts about percolation.
+Proposition \ref{prop:aux} gives values for the quantities $D,L,H,R$ so that all calculations work for all $\mu_1 \in \left ( \mu_{1,\text{low}}^{(\text{crit})}, \mu_{1,\text{high}}^{(\text{crit})}\right )$ and $\mu_2 \in \left ( \mu_{2,\text{low}}^{(\text{crit})}, \mu_{2,\text{high}}^{(\text{crit})} \right )$.
+Thus, we can fix $\mu_1$ and $\mu_2$ in the above intervals.
 We can assume, without loss of generality, that the origin of $\G^\infty$ is a vertex that has been identified with the origin of a tile (i.e., it is not an internal vertex of a tile).
 The reason why we can assume this is that, if the origin were an internal vertex of a tile, then with positive probability $\Fo$ would spread to both the origin of the tile and the tail of the tile (since there is a positive probability that the tile contains no seed).
 This means that $\Fo$ has a positive probability of surviving in this case if and only if it has a positive probability of survival when the origin of $\G^\infty$ is not internal to a tile.

 From now on, let $o$ denote the origin of $\G^\infty$, which is identified with the origin of $\Phi$ tiles and with the tail of one tile, we denote this last tile $G_\mathrm{parent}$.
-Refering to Figure \ref{fig:G-infty} with the vertex $v$ being $o$, we obtain that $G_\mathrm{parent}$ is the tile between $u_0$ and $v$.
+Referring to Figure \ref{fig:G-infty} with the vertex $v$ being $o$, we obtain that $G_\mathrm{parent}$ is the tile between $u_0$ and $v$.
+We shall denote the corresponding percolation probability measure by $\P^p$, in order to avoid confusion with the previously defined measures.
 Now let $\vec\G^\infty$ be the subgraph where we remove from $\G^\infty$ all vertices and edges whose geodesic to $o$ intersects $G_\mathrm{parent}$; in Figure \ref{fig:G-infty} this is the part of the graph to the right of $v$.
 Note that by collapsing each tile of $\vec\G^\infty$ to an edge, we obtain a $\Phi$-ary tree rooted at $o$.
 Then, by performing (edge) Bernoulli percolation with parameter $p$ on an infinite $\Phi$-ary tree we have (cf., e.g., \cite{LyonsPeres-book})